 The Mayor is a figurehead for the Town Council, to represent the parishioners at other towns, and is expected to take a lead role in the smooth running of Council business.

-The Mayor for the 2017/2018 municipal year is Cllr Christine Lock.
-Cllr Lock is supported by Cllr Jean Foster as Deputy Mayor who stands in when she is unavailable.
+The Mayor for the 2019/2020 municipal year is Cllr Paul Henderson.
+Cllr Henderson is supported by Cllr Mervyn Way as Deputy Mayor who stands in when he is unavailable.

 Worn by the Mayor's Partner.

 Worn by the Deputy Mayor.

 The Mayor of South Molton has their own Wikipedia page, where you can find more about historical aspects of the Mayoral role and the Chain of Office.